DikyVinus/core_policy/README.md

 CorePolicy

-CorePolicy is a native Android policy module that dynamically manages memory residency, CPU scheduling, and process priority using Android’s own kernel and framework mechanisms.
+CorePolicy is a native Android policy module that coordinates memory residency, CPU scheduling, and process prioritization using system-supported kernel and framework mechanisms.

-It is designed to work both with and without root, automatically adapting its behavior based on the privileges available at runtime.
+It is designed to operate safely across a wide range of environments, including rooted and non-rooted devices, adapting its behavior at runtime based on available privileges.

 ---

-Key Features
+Overview

-Dynamic shared library preloading for the current foreground app
+CorePolicy provides a unified policy layer that:

-Safe memory locking of critical system libraries
+Improves foreground application responsiveness

-Foreground performance boosting with automatic fallback paths
+Reduces background interference

-Background process demotion to reduce interference
+Preserves system stability and compatibility

-No hardcoded device profiles
+Avoids device-specific tuning and hardcoded assumptions

-No permanent boosts or unsafe pinning
+All actions are applied dynamically and reverted when no longer required.

 ---

-Compatibility
+Supported Environments

-It works with:
+CorePolicy is compatible with the following managers and execution environments:

 Magisk